 Different kinds of GIS projects will benefit from using imagery and maps of different scales and spatial resolutions.
 Here are some of the key factors to consider when deciding what level of resolution you need:

-- Cost: Generally speaking, high-ground resolution and GSD costs more money to produce (and purchase), whereas lower-resolution images tend to be cheaper or even free.
+• Cost: Generally speaking, high-ground resolution and GSD costs more money to produce (and purchase) - the image sensors tend to be more expensive to purchase and operate.
+But lower-resolution images tend to be cheaper or even free.

-- Availability: Today, thousands of public and private satellites constantly capture images of Earth’s surface.
-These satellites are equipped with sensors, each offering distinct capabilities.
+• Availability: Today, thousands of public and private satellites constantly capture images of Earth’s surface.
+These satellites are equipped with image sensors, each offering distinct capabilities.
 For instance, Sentinel satellites regularly acquire medium-resolution images (10-meter resolution).
-On the other hand, satellites like Pleiades from Airbus provide very high-resolution images (50cm) but visit the same location less frequently and may not cover all regions worldwide.
+On the other hand, satellites like Pleiades from Airbus provide very high-resolution images (50 cm) but visit the same location less frequently and may not cover all regions worldwide.

-- Storage and computing: The higher the resolution of the image, the more storage and computing power are needed to process it.
+• Storage and computing: As a rule of thumb, the higher the resolution of the image, the more storage and computing power are needed to process it.

 Different resolutions for different purposes